 GIVE IT TO: upper-MS, HS

-I loved this book and will have no problem circulating it in my library.
-The Montana landscape is just gorgeous, and I totally want to move there now.
+I will have no problem circulating this book in my library.
+The Montana landscape is just gorgeous, and I totally want to move there right now.
 I loved the intertwined destinies and how history wanted to repeat itself with Hope and Caleb in the present.

 It’s obvious the author did her research here.
 The history of Montana, Rose, the buffalo slayings, the Oregon Trail…all are well-researched and believable.